New Rose Hotel (film): Production

+Writing and casting

-Edward R. Pressman had owned the film rights to New Rose Hotel since the late 1980s.
-Before Ferrara became involved, Kathryn Bigelow was originally set to direct.
-Zoë Tamerlis Lund wrote the first draft of the script in 1996.
+Edward R. Pressman had owned the film rights to Gibson's short story since the late 1980s.
+Before Abel Ferrara became involved, Kathryn Bigelow was originally set to direct.
+Ferrara's regular collaborator Zoë Lund wrote the first draft of the script in 1996, though it went unused.

-According to Ferrara, both Virginie Ledoyen and Chloë Sevigny were considered for the role of Sandii.
-Ferrara also claims that Arnold Schwarzenegger was considered for the role of Fox.
+According to Ferrara, both Virginie Ledoyen and Chloë Sevigny were considered for the role of Sandii and Arnold Schwarzenegger was considered for the role of Fox.